SamuelSwartzberg/flashcardifying_text_temp/inf.md

 neutral characters become part of the same directional run between two strongly typed characters of the same direction.
 In unicode, characters like punctuation, spaces and numbers are weak. neutral characters between two strongly typed characters of opposite directions become part of the directional run become part of the run in the inline base direction.
-<bdo> is for the cases in which you don't want the bidirectional algorithm to anything at all, e.g. if you want to show the order of characters in memory.
+‹bdo› is for the cases in which you don't want the bidirectional algorithm to anything at all, e.g. if you want to show the order of characters in memory.
-<bdi> is for wrapping text whose directionality you can't predict, but which you don't want to absorb neutral characters on other sides.
+‹bdi› is for wrapping text whose directionality you can't predict, but which you don't want to absorb neutral characters on other sides.
-If one knows the directionality in advance, one doesn't need <bdi> to isolate an element from the bidi algorithm all, one can just add a span or whater with a dir attribute to force the directionality and isolate at the same time.
+If one knows the directionality in advance, one doesn't need ‹bdi› to isolate an element from the bidi algorithm all, one can just add a span or whater with a dir attribute to force the directionality and isolate at the same time.

 ##### policy